kerstin-w/innski/TESTING.md

 [W3C Markup Validator](https://validator.w3.org/)

-The initial test returned an error for the Youtube iFrame and a warning for the Gallery section and errors for the hamburger menu.
+The initial test returned an error for the Youtube iFrame, a warning for the Gallery section and errors for the hamburger menu.

 <details>
 <summary>Initial test</summary>